Bylaws – Unitarian Universalist Congregation of Sterling

-This congregation shall be a member of the Unitarian Universalist Association and of the Joseph Priestley District.
-It is the intention of this congregation to make annual financial contributions equal to its full fair share as determined by the Association and the District.
+This congregation shall be a member of the Unitarian Universalist Association, Central East Region.
+It is the intention of this congregation to make annual financial contributions equal to its full fair share as determined by the Association.

 Article V Congregational Meetings